Snapshots of Select Press Shop Campaigns

 Starred Reviews in Publisher’s Weekly and Kirkus Reviews

-Bella DePaulo shows the benefits and beauty in single life and pushes back against the societal notion that being uncoupled is synonymous with unhappiness.
-The feedback on this one was overwhelming.
+In SINGLE AT HEART, Dr. Bella DePaulo shows the benefits and beauty in single life and pushes back against the societal notion that being uncoupled is synonymous with unhappiness.
+Here’s the media page on Bella DePaulo’s website.
+We love that it goes on and on and on!
+A sampling:

 New York Times: “Over 60, Single and Never Happier”